-Pre-applications may only be submitted by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.
-A PI may draft a pre-application but will only be able to submit the pre-application for institutional countersignature.
+Pre-applications may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.

 Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the pre-application and when an application is submitted, to ensure that their application is properly linked to their pre-application and that reviewers are properly assigned to the application.